KeithWilliamsGMIT/vagrant-swarm-ansible/README.md

 vagrant up
 ```

-This may take some time when first running it as the Vagrant box will need to be downloaded but subsequent runs should be quicker.
+This may take some time when first running it as the Ubuntu 18.04 image will need to be downloaded but subsequent runs should be quicker.
 These virtual machines are provisioned using Ansible to update `pip` which may also take some time.
 Vagrant will generate an Ansible inventory file which saves us from manually writing one ourselves.
 We define which hosts are apart of which group in the `Vagrantfile`.
 The inventory file will look similar to the following for two nodes:

 ```
 node1 ansible_host=127.0.0.1 ansible_port=2222 ansible_user='vagrant' ansible_ssh_private_key_file='/home/ubuntu/repos/vagrant-swarm-ansible/.vagrant/machines/node1/virtualbox/private_key'